bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 ### Web context parameter

-For instance, Instead you "pull" `$_GET` or any global web context values, You can bind PHP super global values to method parameters.
+For instance, Instead you "pull" `$_GET` or any global the web context values, You can bind PHP super global values to method parameters.

-When key name and parameter name is same:

 {% highlight php %}
 <?php